Are UK bonuses taxed?

 Other things like child benefits and student loan repayments can also potentially affect or be affected by your bonus.

-There is actually a very simple way of getting a tax-free bonus.
+There is actually a very simple way of avoiding tax on a bonus.
 It’s called Bonus Sacrifice.

 It means you sacrifice your bonus by putting it straight into your pension.
 So you pay no tax or national insurance contributions on the bonus.

 In other words, Aaron and Hannah could put their entire bonuses straight into their pension without losing any of it to tax.

 On top of keeping the entire bonus, the employee’s company will be making savings on employer national insurance contributions.
 And these savings are often passed onto the employee.
 So a bonus could actually be worth more if placed into a pension.

 Remember that when you start withdrawing money from your pension at retirement, you could pay tax on it.

 This sounds too easy for a tax-free bonus.
 Is there a catch?

 Pensions are very tax efficient because the government wants to encourage people to save for their retirement.
 Workplace pensions effectively give you free money.